corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/introduction.md

 ## Corda Performance Test Suite

-Use the Corda Enterprise performance test suite to stress/soak test a Corda installation, driving either a single node or a small network of nodes including a notary.
+Use the Corda: Enterprise Edition  performance test suite to stress/soak test a Corda installation, driving either a single node or a small network of nodes including a notary.
 It uses [Apache JMeter](https://jmeter.apache.org) to start flows on nodes via RPC calls, and capture the start/return rates and thus throughput of the system under test.